Skip to main content

 Intro

-promptfoo is a CLI and library for evaluating and red-teaming LLM apps.
+promptfoo is an open-source CLI and library for evaluating and red-teaming LLM apps.

 With promptfoo, you can: